Why a Simple Business Contract Can Make or Break Your Business

-Over 29 years as a business attorney, I have represented startup businesses in virtually every sector of the economy from IP Technology Companies to Construction Companies and Restaurants.
-Large or small – LLC’s or Corporations or Partnerships – the owners of these businesses face common challenges, particularly in the initial years of operation.
-Given stiff competition in an economy which is consolidating, profit margins tend to be slimmer than they used to be.
+Over 29 years, writing business contracts as a business attorney, I have represented startup businesses in virtually every sector of the economy from Intellectual Property Technology Companies to Construction Companies and Restaurants.
+Large or small – LLCs or Corporations or Partnerships – the owners of these businesses face common challenges, particularly in the initial years of operation.
+Given the stiff competition in an economy that is consolidating, profit margins tend to be slimmer than they used to be.
 What is most heartbreaking for business owners is to face a major reduction or even loss of that profit window as a result of a legal mistake.
 The leading culprit in my legal book is the use of a problematic business contract.
 Here are a few pointers.

 Now that we are on the same page, keep in mind that a written contract can also create serious problems and expenses if it is drafted incorrectly.
 In virtually all of the contract lawsuits I have dealt with over the years, the clients on both sides are fighting over the meaning of a phrase or word.
 Typically the language is unclear and requires the lawyers and courts to figure out what the parties intended.
 Unfortunately, the wheels of justice move slowly and the costs increase.
 The best way to avoid these problems is to have an experienced contract lawyer review your agreement to make sure that what you intended in the deal is reflected in the contract itself.
 Remember that the improper use of a single word or even punctuation can totally change the interpretation of the contract itself.

-3. So What is you Adversary’s Next Move?
+3. So What is Your Adversary’s Next Move?

 Contract disputes are not a game.
 However, comparison to a chess match for analytical purposes is not a bad idea.
 If you believe that you have two major challenges to a contract – what will be the possible responses or “moves” by your opponent?
 Those moves are referred to in the law as “defenses” to your legal “claims”.
 Even if you think you have terrific claims – some defenses are impossible to beat and you can be checkmated almost immediately after a lawsuit is filed.
 For example, let’s say you have a perfect claim against a purchaser who simply took the goods and never paid.
 You file a lawsuit for breach of contract four years and one day after the breach occurred (i.e., refusal to pay for the goods).
 Result – CHECKMATE for the breaching party!
 Why – because the time to bring a contract action is four years in Texas which is known as the “statute of limitations”.
 Wait a day too late and you lose.
 That simple.
 And lawyers have a bag full of defenses to assert.
 If the statute of limitation defense doesn’t work – they will try another and another.